Effect of Gravitational Waves on Yang-Mills condensates: Dynamics of Fermions in the presence of Yang-Mills Condensate

 If we try to interpret a perturbation due to a weaker GW, then one takes the Fermion wave functions as $\psi_{2L2}+ \tilde{\psi}_{2L2}$ and $\psi_{1L1} + \tilde{\psi}_{1L1}$.
 The $\tilde{\psi}_{1L1},\tilde{\psi}_{2L2}$ are perturbations proportional to the GW amplitude, $A_+$.
 The solutions can be obtained using linearized approximations, and the resultant fluxes plotted.
 It is in this analysis, where the GW is a perturbation over the zeroeth order condensate induced quarks/leptons that we find also the phenomena of `flip'.
 We have the following equations, linearized in $h_+$:

-The solutions to the Eqs. (\ref{eqn:pertf1} \& \ref{eqn:pertf2}) are obtained using numerical methods, and for $g_{ym}=\sqrt{2}$, $c_1=1$ and $c_2=1/2$, the behaviour of the solutions are shown as graphs.
-What is interesting here is, however, the perturbation density, which has the form $\psi_{1L1}^* \tilde \psi_{1L1}, \psi_{2L2}^*\tilde{\psi}_{2L2}$, flip at regular intervals both in space and time.
+The solutions to the Eqs. (\ref{eqn:pertf1} \& \ref{eqn:pertf2}) as well as Eqs. (\ref{eq:fermionGW1}, \ref{eq:fermionGW2}) are obtained using numerical methods in MAPLE (worksheet is available on request), and for $g_{ym}=\sqrt{2}$, $c_1=1$ and $c_2=1/2$, the behaviour of the solutions are shown as graphs.
+What is interesting here is, however, the perturbation density, which has the form $\psi_{1L1}^* \tilde \psi_{1L1} + \tilde{\psi}_{1L1}^* \psi_{1L1}$ and $\psi_{2L2}^* \tilde \psi_{2L2} + \tilde{\psi}_{2L2}^* \psi_{2L2}$, flip at regular intervals both in space and time.
+We have plotted perturbative fermion density which is equal to $(\psi_{1L1}^* \tilde \psi_{1L1} + \tilde{\psi}_{1L1}^* \psi_{1L1})/2 = {\rm Re}(\psi_{1L1}^* \tilde \psi_{1L1}) $ for $\psi_{1L}$ and similar expression for $\psi_{2L}$.
 So in other words, if we have $u$ quarks, then interaction with a GW can change the flavour densities, and we would have an enhancement of $d$ quark density.
 This is because the $u$ quark and the $d$ quark are `coupled' due to the presence of a GW.
-This phenomenon of flavour switching is shown in Figs. (\ref{fig:fluxpertgw},\ref{fig:fluxpertgw1}, \ref{fig:fluxpertgw2}).
+This phenomenon of flavour switching is shown in Figs. (\ref{fig:fluxpertgw}, \ref{fig:fluxpertgw21}, \ref{fig:fluxpertgw1}).
+We also analyze the `difference in the Fermion densities' which flip sign when the GW is introduced in the system.

 Note that in the above the Fermion density perturbations are allowed to be negative as they enhance or deplete an already existing zeroeth order flux of the two flavours.
 We have thus isolated the fluctuations in the flavour density induced by the GW, which is of weaker magnitude than the condensate, and that is the scenario in today's world.
-If we place the condensate in a SU(3) quark-gluon plasma system, then the GW will induce a transition of the quarks which are coupled by the GW in a SU(2) sub-group.
+If we place the condensate in a $SU(3)$ quark-gluon plasma system, then the GW will induce a transition of the quarks which are coupled by the GW in a $SU(2)$ sub-group.
 This is an interesting result and can have experimental consequences.

-\subsection{Summary:}
+\subsection{Summary}